The Adventures of Reynard the Fox

 When at last Reynard the Fox was brought to the court so many witnesses appeared against him that he was found guilty and sentenced to death.
 He asked that he might make a confession of all his misdeeds, and in the course of this confession he said something that made the king listen very carefully.

 "My lord the king," he declared, "in Flanders there is a dense wood by a river and in it I have hidden a great treasure.
-I want you to get this treasure; then perhaps you will remember
+I want you to get this treasure; then perhaps you will remember your devoted servant Reynard."

-The animals who had accused the fox now began to feel very nervous, for King Lion, having learned exac6tly where the treasure was supposed to be hidden, forgave the fox and m
+The animals who had accused the fox now began to feel very nervous, for King Lion, having learned exac6tly where the treasure was supposed to be hidden, forgave the fox and made him a noble man.

 "Hear, all you knights and gentlemen," said the king.
 "Sir Reynard is now one of the chief officers of my court, and I do charge you upon pain of death, to show him the greatest reverence."
 Reynard now asked permission to make a pilgrimage to Rome, and he set out, accompanied by the hare and the ram.

 Soon the party arrived at Reynard's house, and the fox asked Bellin the Ram to kep guard outside while Kayward the Hare went into the house to see Reynard's meeting with his family.
 Once inside it was not long before the hare was killed and eaten.
-The fox came out
+The fox came out and gave a bag to the ram, asking him to take it to the king.

 "Where is Kayward?" asked Bellin.